Is Rancid Fish Oil Safe to Consume?

 How oxidized an omega-3 product is can be measured by looking at its oxidation values, better known as the peroxide, anisidine, and TOTOX levels.

-The peroxide value indicates the amount of lipid peroxides that have formed in the oil, while the anisidine values measures the levels of secondary oxidation byproducts, like aldehydes.
-The TOTOX value, which is calculated based on the peroxide and anisidine values, provides a more complete picture of the freshness level of the oil.
+The peroxide value indicates the amount of lipid peroxides that have formed in the oil, while the anisidine value measures the levels of secondary oxidation byproducts, like aldehydes.
+The TOTOX value, which is calculated based on the peroxide and anisidine values combined, provides a more complete picture of the freshness level of the oil.

 Typically, the lower the peroxide, anisidine, and TOTOX numbers are, the fresher the oil.
+The highest quality oils will have a TOTOX number below 5.
 You can learn more about how to interpret these numbers here.

-Though these measurements aren’t perfect – especially if an oil contains flavoring – it’s an excellent, clinical way to determine rancidity.
+These measurements provide an excellent, scientific way to determine rancidity.
 If your fish oil brand doesn’t showcase their oxidation values, be sure to request them!

-Remember: Oxidation levels only provide a snapshot of the oil’s freshness level the moment they are measured.
-A fish oil supplement’s oxidation values can be many times higher by the time it reaches the consumer, often months or even years later.
-That’s why it’s important to keep assessing freshness by using the taste and smell test!
+Remember though: Oxidation levels provide a snapshot of the oil’s freshness level the moment they are measured.
+A fish oil supplement’s oxidation values can be many times higher by the time it reaches the consumer.
+That’s why it’s important to put the other tips listed here into practice as well.

 Omega Cure Oxidation Levels